sheryyll/synckit/docs/guides/choosing-variant.md

 ### Q: Why is the Collaborative Editor example using Default?

-**A:** In v0.1.0, the collaborative editor is actually a SINGLE-USER editor with local persistence (not truly collaborative yet).
-It uses document-level sync to store the content.
-True multi-user collaboration with character-level Text CRDT is coming in v0.2.0.
-Default variant is recommended because it's future-proof for when network sync is added.
+**A:** The collaborative editor uses Default variant because it has full network sync available NOW in v0.1.0.
+Multiple users can edit documents in real-time using document-level sync (LWW).
+Character-level Text CRDT is coming in v0.2.0 for even finer-grained collaboration.

-### Q: Is 5 KB really worth worrying about?
+### Q: Is 13 KB really worth worrying about?

-**A:** Usually no. For most web apps, 5 KB is negligible.
-Only optimize for this if:
+**A:** Usually no. For most web apps, 13 KB is small.
+Only use Lite if:
 - You're building a browser extension (strict size limits)
 - You're targeting low-end devices with slow networks
+- You're 100% certain you'll never need server sync
 - Your total bundle is already very large

-Otherwise, use Default and get server sync capability.
+Otherwise, use Default and get network sync capabilities (available NOW in v0.1.0).

 ---